-At the time of writing this article, the top 5 penny cryptocurrency list sorted by market capitalization in descending order is XRP, TRX, XLM, ADA, and MIOTA.
+At the time of writing this article, the top 5 penny cryptocurrency list sorted by market capitalization in descending order are XRP, TRX, XLM, ADA, and IOTA.

-The goal was to construct another type of monetary system for international remittance and cross-border payments, which would provide numerous improvements upon the existing one.
+Essentially, Ripple’s goal was to construct a new and distributed type of monetary system for international remittance and cross-border payments, which would provide numerous improvements upon the existing one.

-XRP (The token of the Ripple network) works on the network and has the objective of conducting efficient transactions throughout the world.
+XRP – the token of the Ripple network – is exchangeable via the Ripple network, and has the objective of conducting efficient transactions throughout the world.

-The main benefits that XRP provides are high security, and fast, cheap transactions.
+The main benefits that XRP provides its users are high security, and fast, cheap transactions.
 XRP is also a deflationary currency, which means that unlike most fiat currencies, the supply will decrease over time.

-Ripple has three product offerings: xCurrent (enjoys the most real-world use, used for liquid pairs), xRapid (used for illiquid pairs), and xVia (interface helpful to xRapid and xCurrent).
+Ripple has three product offerings: xCurrent, which enjoys the most real-world use and is used for liquid currency pairs; xRapid, which is used for illiquid currency pairs; and xVia, an interface which is ancillary to xRapid and xCurrent.

-The xRapid product is powered by XRP, whereas Ripple’s other products are not dependent on its use, which has attracted some criticism from the wider community.
+xRapid is powered by XRP coins, whereas Ripple’s other products are not dependent on its use, which has attracted some criticism from the wider community.

 Ripple is used by various well-known companies throughout the world, including but not limited to Western Union, Bank of England, American Express, BBVA and more.

-To conclude, the main goal of Ripple is to help the banking sector by providing them with a more efficient payments system than the one they are using today, namely SWIFT.
+To conclude, the main goal of Ripple is to assist the banking sector by providing a more efficient payment system than the one they are using today, namely SWIFT.

 At the time of writing, XRP had a total market cap of $12,783,809,442.

-TRX is the token for the Tron network, created by Justin Sun, who previously was Ripple’s representative in China and twice selected for Forbes Asia 30 under 30.
+TRX is the token of the Tron network, created by Justin Sun, who previously was Ripple’s representative in China and twice selected for Forbes Asia 30 under 30.

 This means that authors of digital media content that choose to use Tron will have total ownership of the data they have created, including how and who it is distributed to – proven immutably on the blockchain.

-This will effectively cut out middlemen such as Google play store or Apple store and the fees they charge for using them.
+This will effectively cut out middlemen such as the Google Play Store or Apple store and the fees they charge for using them.